patrickmarabeas/ng-Lettering.js/README.md

-#AngularJS-Lettering.js
+# ng-Lettering.js

-## An AngularJS &lt;span&gt; injector for radical Web Typography
+### ng-Lettering.js is an AngularJS &lt;span&gt; injector for radical Web Typography.

-This is a rework of the original Lettering.js which can be found here: https://github.com/davatron5000/Lettering.js.
+This is a rework of the original jQuery plugin which can be found here: https://github.com/davatron5000/Lettering.js.

+Include it in your AngularJS application

+	var myApp = angular.module( 'myApp', [ 'ngLettering' ] );

+Apply it to your text

 	<span data-lettering="letters">This is a sentence</span>